-For the three months ended September 24, 2023 and September 25, 2022, the Company recorded an income tax expense of \$132 thousand and \$92 thousand, respectively, both of which are mostly attributable to current federal taxes.
-The change is due to increased income before taxes.
+For the three months ended September 29, 2024 and September 24, 2023, the Company recorded an income tax expense of \$169 thousand and \$132 thousand, respectively.
+The increase was driven by increases in federal taxes, primarily due to higher taxable income.